Watch Video – Remove Duplicates in Google Sheets

 The above formula will give you the result starting from the cell in which you entered the formula.

-One of the limitations of using the UNIQUE function is that it would consider only those records as duplicate where the entire row content repeat.
-In case you only want to keep one instance of a country name and delete all the other, UNIQUE will only do it if the rest of the column values for that record are also the same.
+One of the limitations of using the UNIQUE function is that it would consider only those records as duplicates where the entire row content repeat.
+In case you only want to keep one instance of a country name and delete all the others, UNIQUE will only do it if the rest of the column values for that record are also the same.

-If your data has leading, trailing or extra spaces, the unique function will consider the records as different.
+If your data has leading, trailing, or extra spaces, the UNIQUE function will consider the records differently.
 In such a case, you can use the below formula:

 =ArrayFormula(UNIQUE(TRIM(A2:B17)))